Kanakjaiswal18/Image-Upload-and-Display/README.md

   ```

 ## File Structure
-1. index.php
-  This file contains the main HTML form for uploading images and PHP code for handling the file upload, storing image details in the database, and displaying the uploaded images in a table.
+1. index.php: contains the main HTML form for uploading images and PHP code for handling the file upload, storing image details in the database, and displaying the uploaded images in a table.

-2. delete.php
-  This file handles the deletion of images from the server and the database.
+2. delete.php: handles the deletion of images from the server and the database.

-3. connect.php
-  This file establishes a connection to the MySQL database.
+3. connect.php: establishes a connection to the MySQL database.

-4. PhpXlsxGenerator.php
-  This file is used to generate Excel files from the data stored in the database.
+4. PhpXlsxGenerator.php: used to generate Excel files from the data stored in the database.